influxdata/influxdb-client-java/flux-dsl/README.md

 ### sort
 Sorts the results by the specified columns.
 Default sort is ascending [[doc](http://bit.ly/flux-spec#skew)].
-- `cols` - List of columns used to sort.
+- `columns` - List of columns used to sort.
 Precedence from left to right.
 Default is `"value"`. [array of strings]
 - `desc` - Sort results descending.
 Default false. [boolean]

 ```java